amethyst/specs/book/src/11_advanced_component.md

 Using `NullStorage` is recommended for marker components, since they don't contain any data and as such will not consume any memory.
 This means we can represent them using only a bitset.
-Note that `NullStorage` will only work for components that are ZST (i.e. a struct without fields).
+Note that `NullStorage` will only work components that are ZST (i.e. a struct without fields).

 ## Modeling entity relationships and hierarchy